Topgallant (horse): Death

 Topgallant died around 1835, at age 28.

 Legacy

-Topgallant spent many seasons near the top of the American Trotting Turf despite frequent defeats and unremarkable times.
-His enduring popularity rivaled that of Lady Suffolk and Flora Temple, earning him the affectionate nickname "Old Top" from fans who supported him regardless of his record.
+Topgallant spent many seasons near the top of the American trotting turf despite frequent defeats and relatively slow times.
 He was the first to make a record time of 2:40.
+His popularity rivaled that of Lady Suffolk and Flora Temple, earning him the affectionate nickname "Old Top" from horse racing fans who supported him regardless of his record.
 Hiram Woodruff wrote in Trotting Horse of America that old Topgallant was "one of the most remarkable trotting horses that this or any other country ever produced."